openstack/devstack/README.md

 Basic Setup

-In order to enable Neutron a single node setup, you'll need the following settings in your `localrc` section:
+In order to enable Neutron a single node setup, you'll need the following settings in your `local.conf`:

     disable_service n-net
     enable_service q-svc